Bronstein, Gewirtz & Grossman, LLC Notifies Spero Therapeutics, Inc. (SPRO) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / May 27, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Spero Therapeutics, Inc. ("Spero" or the "Company") SPROand certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Spero securities between October 28, 2021 and May 2, 2022, (the "Class Period").
+NEW YORK, June 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Spero Therapeutics, Inc. ("Spero" or the "Company") SPRO and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Spero securities between October 28, 2021 and May 2, 2022, (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/spro.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.